Donnie Iris: Recent years (2010–present)

 In an interview with Cleveland Scene published on February 3, 2010, Mark Avsec announced that the band's next project would be a Christmas album.
 Ah!
 Leluiah! was released on November 18, 2010.
-Additionally, King Cool Light was released in the Youngstown, Ohio market in July of that same year.
-Also that year, Iris retired from the mortgage banking business and sold SIMCorp.

-Avsec announced in a March 2012 interview that the band had begun working on their twelfth studio album, due out in 2013 to commemorate Iris's seventieth birthday.
-However, this project has turned into a special release to celebrate the thirty-fifth anniversary of the formation of Donnie Iris and the Cruisers, which was expected to be released in 2014.
+Additionally, King Cool Light was released in the Youngstown, Ohio market in July of the same year.
+Also in 2010, Iris retired from the mortgage banking business and sold SIMCorp.
+Avsec announced in a March 2012 interview that the band had begun working on their twelfth studio album, due out in 2013 to commemorate Iris' seventieth birthday.
+However the project turned into a special release to celebrate the thirty-fifth anniversary of the formation of Donnie Iris and the Cruisers, which was expected to be released in 2014.
 On June 17, 2014, Iris and the Cruisers leaked a new song, "Sing the Songs of Summer (All Night Long)," the first track to be released from the band's intermittent time in the studio in the previous two years.
-This was followed by "Pittsburgh Made," released on Spotify and for free download in October 2016.
+It was followed by "Pittsburgh Made," released on Spotify and for free download in October 2016.
 On the April 2, 2015 episode of Jim Krenn's No Restrictions podcast, Iris mentioned that he and the band hoped to have the often-delayed album out by the end of 2015.
-As of November 2018, there is still no release date known for the new album.
+As of February 2025, no new album has been released, making 2010's Ah!
+Leluiah! his most recent studio album.

-In February 2015, Iris was nominated for a Pittsburgh Rock 'N Roll Legends Award in the modern era category (artists with 20-plus years in music business).
-The awards, begun in 2014, honor those who have made significant contributions to the Pittsburgh rock scene.
+In February 2015, Iris was nominated for a Pittsburgh Rock 'N Roll Legends Award in the modern era category (artists with 20-plus years in the music industry).
+The awards begun in 2014, honor those who have made significant contributions to the Pittsburgh rock scene.
 In his category, Iris went up against Joe Grushecky, Billy Price and Rusted Root.
-On March 19, it was announced that Iris had won the public voting process to be inducted for the Rock 'N Roll Legends in his category, along with Lou Christie (Legacy Legends category, 40-plus years in the business) and Porky Chedwick (non-performer/musical professional category, 20-plus years active).
-Iris was enshrined with a plaque at Pittsburgh's Hard Rock Cafe on April 23, 2015 and he performed a set with an all-star Pittsburgh band.
+On March 19, it was announced that Iris had won the public voting process to be inducted for the Rock 'N Roll Legends in the category, along with Lou Christie (Legacy Legends category, 40-plus years in the business) and Porky Chedwick (non-performer/musical professional category, over 20 years active).
+Iris was enshrined with a plaque at the Hard Rock Cafe in Pittsburgh on April 23, 2015 and he performed a set with an all-star Pittsburgh band.

 In July 2021, Iris's first four studio albums were reissued in remastered CD form by Rock Candy Records.
 Each album contains one or more live bonus tracks taken from the 1981 Live at the Paradise, Boston promotional EP.

+In 2023, Iris was successfully treated for bladder cancer.